TyndaleCHRISTIAN SCHOOL

-Music @ Tyndale
+Music at Tyndale

 The wonderful God-given gift of music is explored as students work with specialist teachers in classes from Preschool through to Year 12.
 Music classes include experiences in listening, performing and composing.